johnfactotum/gedit-restore-zen/README.md

 * In gedit 3.36, zen mode (centering the view when in fullscreen) is removed
 * This plugin allows you to have zen mode
+* Optional: you can choose to enable wrapping at right margin in preferences

 ## Installation